48 Reasons Why Your Emails Have Low Email Open Rates

 If your subscriber’s list is a little old, it is time to clean up the inactive or outdated emails.
 Email open rates tend to decline gradually, over the years as people tend to switch jobs, their interests and lifestyle changes, etc. It means that the email list gradually becomes invalid.
-You need to weed out such emails so that the inactive recipients do not bring your email open rate down.
+You need to weed out such emails so that the inactive recipients do not bring your email open rates down.

 40. Not Attracting New Subscribers

 If you are not attracting new subscribers regularly, the issue in the previous point is enhanced.
-With time, the old subscribers will become inactive or outdated, and the email open rate will go southwards.
+With time, the old subscribers will become inactive or outdated, and the email open rates will go southwards.
 Gaining new subscribers takes continual effort.

 41. Tracking Issues

 As already discussed in the above topics, the tracking mechanism employed for marking an email as opened is far from being accurate.
 It depends on the loading of a tiny graphics pixel in the email body.
 In case the graphics are not loaded in the email body, the email will not be marked as an open email.
 There can be multiple reasons why the graphics image is not loaded in the email body.

 The email client generally blocks the images by default.
 Also, the email clients in applications like mobile or tablet only receive the text version of the email.
 The plain-text version of the email does not support the tracking image download capabilities.
 The recipients may choose “not to download image” option.

 Always request your subscribers to add your email address in their “address book” or in their “safe sender” list so that the graphic image can be downloaded automatically.
 Also, use “jpeg” images instead of “png” images as “png” images and not compatible with many email applications.